Doodleverse/segmentation_zoo/README.md

 2. 'aerial': optical (RGB) oblique photographs of sandy and rocky shoreline environments and two classes (water, land)
 3. ...more are coming.
 Kindly consider contributing yours.

 'landsat' are the models that made the forthcoming paper: Buscombe and Goldstein (in prep.)
-"A Reproducible and Reusable Pipeline for Segmentation of Geoscientific Imagery."
-Intended for Earth and Space Science.
+"A Reproducible and Reusable Pipeline for Segmentation of Geoscientific Imagery." intended for Earth and Space Science.
+The models were trained on a subset of the "Coast Train" dataset, described in the forthcoming manuscript Buscombe et al (in prep) "A 1.2 Billion Pixel Human-Labeled Dataset for Data-Driven Classification of Coastal Environments" intended for Scientific Data.

 ### :orange_book: Folder organization
 Folders are organized with the following structure: